IBM-Cloud/vpc-tutorials/vpc-instance-storage/README.md

     ssh -F scripts/ssh.config root@<instance_floating_ip>
     ```

-2. List all files under the */data0* mount point
-    ```
-    ls -latr /data0
-    ```

-3. Run the following command to confirm each of the services configured ran successfully.
+2. Run the following command to confirm each of the services configured ran successfully.
     ```
     systemctl status instance-storage
     ```